SchroterQuentin/Azure-Django-Python3/README.md

 Create the project from this template

-    (env) $ django-admin startproject --template=https://github.com/SchroterQuentin/Azure-DjangoTemplate/archive/master.zip --extension=config myapp .
+    (env) $ django-admin startproject --template=https://github.com/SchroterQuentin/Azure-DjangoTemplate/archive/custom.zip --extension=config myapp .

+Install packet for dev

+    (env) $ pip install -r myapp/requirements/dev.txt

 Run the migrations and the server

     (env) $ python manage.py migrate
     (env) $ python manage.py runserver

-## How to deploy on Azure

-First add the host/domain names that this Django site can serve to ALLOWED_HOST in the settings file.

-### With git local deployment

-Put yourself in the directory where there is the web.config file

-    $ git init
-    $ git add .
-    $ git commit -m "first commit"

-Add the remote git and push

-    $ git remote add azure https://*user*@*appname*.scm.azurewebsites.net:443
-    $ git push azure master

-You will now see the stack of deployment after that your site is ready

-### With github deployment

-Put yourself in the directory where there is the web.config file

-    $ git init
-    $ git add .
-    $ git commit -m "first commit"
-    $ git push origin master

-If it's the first time wait the necessary time for the server to create the environment and install the requirements.
-Now your site is ready

 ## Add library

-Activate your environment, install your library with pip then
+In your environment, install your library with pip then

-    (env) $ pip freeze > requirements.txt
+    (env) $ pip freeze > myapp/requirements/common.txt

-# Custom template with debug-toolbar and some settings

-Change the branch from master to custom on this repo to see the README.
-The main change is the URL of the repo when you create the django project.

-    $ django-admin startproject --template=https://github.com/SchroterQuentin/Azure-DjangoTemplate/archive/custom.zip --extension=config myapp .

-And the requirements you must install after create the project

-    (env) $ pip install -r requirements.txt
+## Deploy

+By default the settings use in deployment is prod.py, you can change that by set DJANGO_SETTINGS_MODULE environment variable to another file